usegranthq/mcp-server/README.md

 - **delete_tenant_provider**: Delete a provider for a tenant
 - **validate_access_token**: Validate an access token for a tenant

+## Requirements

+- Node.js 16 or higher
+- A valid UseGrant API key.
+Refer [here](https://usegrant.dev/docs/authentication) for more details.

 ## Using with Claude desktop

 Add the following config to your `claude_desktop_config` file: